 When determining initial service loss and recovery time of injured services, it was assumed that prior to the Incident, marsh habitats near the discharge were healthy and providing 100 percent ecological service flows.
 The Trustees determined that permanent loss of marsh shoreline edge and temporary loss of marsh shoreline edge vegetation occurred at the start of the Incident, June 2006, due to the acute level of injury associated with this Incident.
 The eroded marsh shoreline edge at no time during monitoring exhibited re-establishment of marsh vegetation because the elevation of the substrate became too low to support vegetative growth; therefore, the habitat is not expected to recover any ecological services over time.
 As a result, all 9.36 acres of eroded marsh shoreline edge were assumed by the Trustees to have an initial 100 percent service loss in perpetuity (Table 3.8).
-The Trustees believe that 20 years is a realistic determination of perpetuity given the location of this Incident.
-The Trustees determined injury to 2.25 acres of marsh shoreline edge vegetation had undergone recession.
+The Trustees believe that 20 years is a realistic determination of marsh shoreline edge vegetation had undergone recession.
 The marsh shoreline edge that exhibited recession clearly experienced a limited ability to recover, as seen by the delayed time of recovery over the first 22 months following the Incident.
 Based on the time-series analyses conducted, the recessed marsh shoreline edge vegetation revealed signs of vegetation re-growth 22 months after the Incident.
 If vegetation re-growth continued along that trajectory, then the Trustees conclude that recessed marsh shoreline edge vegetation will recover 100 percent ecological services over the following 75 months.
 Consequently, recessed marsh shoreline edge vegetation injured by the Incident required a total recovery time equaling 97 months (Table 3.8).